jtphan-asu/prompto/BuildInstructions.md

 Call Feed in section of return function

 *** Create Feed.jsx for feed components ***
+Fetch data from posts and display on PromptCard

+Create GET request api route using Next.js to fetch all prompts

 *** Create Form.jsx for form components ***